 In divorce, Ms. Friedman assists men and women in identifying all the assets of the marriage, including those that potentially may be hidden or under reported.
 She also provides detailed budgets and projections that demonstrate how different financial settlements will impact the client’s family for the short and long term.
 Lastly, Ms. Friedman helps ensure that other financial areas are addressed such as life insurance, beneficiaries, estate and college planning.

-Ms. Friedman has been featured in national publications and on- air with NY Daily News, Elle Magazine, U.S. News and World Report, Self Magazine, Estate Planning Magazine, ABC News Radio, Daily Finance (AOL), and the Divorce Financial Analyst Journal.
+Ms. Friedman has been featured in national publications and on- air with New York Times, NY Daily News, Elle Magazine, U.S. News and World Report, Self Magazine, Estate Planning Magazine, ABC News Radio, Daily Finance (AOL), and the Divorce Financial Analyst Journal.
 She is a founding member of The Center for Integrated Divorce, an Austin, Texas based network of mediators and other consultative professionals in divorce.
 Ms. Friedman is a trained financial neutral for collaborative divorce cases and a member of Collaborative Divorce Texas.
 Pam is also a trained family law mediator.

 Ms. Friedman earned the designation CERTIFIED FINANCIAL PLANNER™ (CFP®) in 2006 and Certified Divorce Financial Analyst (CDFA™) in 2011.
 Pam holds an MBA, BBA and BA in Finance and Economics from The University of Texas at Austin.